MaxHaertwig/CoMod/README.md

 - [Client](./client): the client application
 - [Server](./server): the server backend
 - [Thesis](./thesis): the written part
+- [Protocol](./protocol): the communication protocol between client and server
 - [Yjs Pack](./yjs-pack): bundles Yjs using webpack

 Don't forget to initialize the git submodules: